-In Salem, Bernie Pine, Jeffrey Arcari, Ken Gurley, and Mary Donovan (below from left to right) will help you look through our expansive new showroom of hand-woven oriental rugs from all over the world.
+In Salem, Mary Donovan, Laura Sudbey, Mary Donovan, and Rick Woodland will help you look through our expansive new showroom of hand-woven oriental rugs from all over the world.

 The Carpet Mezzanine of our new Salem building has everything you could want organized in an easy-to-shop display.
 We have the most exquisite Wiltons from Belgium, hard-wearing patterned Axminsters from England, futuristic woven vinyl from Sweden, technologically advanced fibers from the U.S., decorative and exotic grasses from Asia and the Pacific, and fine New Zealand wool carpets in the broadest array of colors and patterns you can imagine.

-In either store, you are welcome to take rugs home on approval, since it's a good idea to see them in your house before you make your final decision.
+In any of our stores, you are welcome to take rugs home on approval, since it's a good idea to see them in your house before you make your final decision.

 We look forward to your visit and to helping you find the rugs of your dreams.

 Jerry Arcari is a noted expert on Oriental rugs.
 His interest in oriental rugs began forty years ago when he apprenticed under an oriental rug expert from Beirut.
 After years of learning the history, art and care of oriental carpets, Jerry led sales and buying for the rug department of Jordan Marsh in Peabody, Massachusetts.